andycranston/pngshot/README.md

 ## Command line option -s / --seconds

-Normally a screenshot is take immediately after the Num Lock key is pressed.
+Normally a screenshot is take as soon as the `scrtrigger.py` program on the other system has send the specially crafted UDP packet to the system running the `pngshot.py` program.

 However, the command line option `-s` (or `--seconds`) can be used to specify a number of seconds to wait between the Num Lock key being pressed and the screenshot being taken.